Mastering Data Mapping: Techniques and Best Practices for Optimal Integration

 At a glance

-- If you’ve landed on this page, you might be looking to answer the question: What is data mapping?
-Lucky you-this guide is here to help!
+What is data mapping?
+If you’ve landed on this page, you might be looking to answer that question.
+Lucky you—this guide is here to help!

 Data mapping is the process of matching data fields in one database to corresponding data fields in another—helping the two databases communicate and share data more effectively.

 Imagine a customer profile for Jane Elliot appears in two different databases, but the data analyst wants her profile counted only once.
-With data mapping, the analyst can create a connection between the two Jane Elliot’s, ensuring she doesn’t get counted twice in an analysis or query.
+Through a series of data mapping steps, the analyst can create a connection between the two Jane Elliot’s, ensuring she doesn’t get counted twice in an analysis or query.

 Though this example of data mapping is fairly simple, it is reflective of data mapping’s basic purpose: building connections to improve data quality, standardize data across different systems, and support better analysis down the line.